christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/anatomy-of-a-webpage.md

 ###Conclusion

 Webpages are rendered by Web browsers that interpret HTML, CSS, and JavaScript code.
 What's more, webpages often make use of other resources like images.
-All of this "stuff" gets sent to our browsers (the clients) from Web servers whenever we browse the Web.
+All of this "stuff" gets sent to our browsers (the clients) from web servers whenever we browse the Web.